Chickens & Roosters

 Lilly is sponsored by Carol from Florence.

-Lusia is very energetic and is often found jumping on and off tree branches the chicken coop.
+Lusia is very energetic and is often found jumping on and off tree branches or pieces of wood in the chicken coop.

 Lusia is sponsored by Sara from Livorno.